Jobs in France for Americans

 Hospitality and Tourism

-Ranked amongst the most visited countries in the world, France has a lot of work opportunities available within the travel and tourism sector.
-Bilingual Americans fluent in both English and French are required to assist international visitors.
-There is no shortage of work in hotels, restaurants and as tour guides — particularly if you come from destinations where tourists are wont to frequent, such as the French Riviera or Paris.
+There is no shortage of work in hotels, restaurants, and as tour guides—particularly if you come from destinations where tourists are wont to frequent, such as the French Riviera or Paris.
 And the bustling tourist seasons create temporary job openings, excellent if you’re hoping to move short-term.

 Tech Industry

 Paris is increasingly a tech hub, and many startups are on the lookout for bilingual employees (with second languages being English) who can navigate global markets.
-There is the tech sector as well: Groom talented Americans whose employers like Google and Microsoft have offices in France.
+There is the tech sector as well: Groom talented Americans whose employers, like Google and Microsoft, have offices in France.

 Healthcare

-You may want to think about American international movers when it comes time for your move if you are considering shipping Specialized Medical Equipment or sensitive items.
+You may want to think about American international movers when it comes time for your move if you are considering shipping specialized medical equipment or sensitive items.

 Creative Arts and Media